 Dunedoo is a small town with a love of poetry, art and rural life in the beautiful Warrumbungle region of NSW.
-You’ll be charmed by the country hospitality and the heritage.
-There are tasty cafes, a classic country pub, wonderful poetry and art festivals, and an enticing antiques store to browse.
+You’ll be charmed by the country hospitality and the heritage in the picturesque town by the Talbragar River.

 The 1913-built Hotel Dunedoo is a two-storey brick pub on a corner of the main street.
 The wide wooden verandah is a striking feature.
 Stop by for cool drinks and hearty meals in the pub, which changed its name from the Talbragar Hotel to the Hotel Dunedoo in the year after it was built.

-The Dunedoo Show in March is a popular event, also held in March.
+The Dunedoo Show is a popular event held in March.
 The whole family will be thrilled with the whip cracking, sheep shearing, dog jumping, post splitting and carnival rides.
 In May is the splendid Art Unlimited, an exhibition and competition that attracts entries from all over Australia.

 Dunedoo is five hours’ drive northwest of Sydney and to 70 minutes east of Dubbo.
 You’ll find convenient accommodation to suit various budgets - B&Bs, a motel, a country pub, a converted pub and camping and caravanning options, including a landscaped caravan park.

 Subscribe to our newsletter in order to stay up to date for all the upcoming events, news and inspiration.